- Help

 Grading an Assignment Submission

-If you’ve created assignments in the Assignment Calendar, you can grade their submissions directly:
+If you’ve created assignments in the Student Planner, you can grade their submissions directly:

 - Find the assignment and open.

-- Go to the Submissions and Grades tab.
+- Go to the Submissions & Grades tab.

 - Click + Select Grade Record.